cigix/duplicate-finder/README.md

 # Duplicate Finder: Find similar files in a hierarchy

 Iterate through the files in a hierarchy and look for similitudes between them.
-Currently three tests are implemented:
+Currently two tests are implemented:
 * hash comparison: will find byte-for-byte identical files
-* name comparison: will find files that have similar names
 * image comparison: will find images that have similar contents

 ## Note on image comparison